Winter Driving

 Before You Drive

-• Plan charging stops ahead of time.
+- → Plan charging stops ahead of time.
 Cold weather reduces range unpredictably.
-Check charger locations along your route and add buffer time for slower charging speeds.
+Use A Better Route Planner to check charger locations along your route and add buffer time for slower charging speeds.

 While Driving